113ll3/Ibmclouddocscli/idt/local_debug.md

 # Local app debugging for the {{site.data.keyword.dev_cli_notm}} CLI
 {: #local-debug}

-There are tools to help you debug your application in Java&trade; and Node.js in {{site.data.keyword.cloud_notm}}.
+There are tools to help you debug your application in Java&trade; and Node.js in {{site.data.keyword.cloud}}.
+{: shortdesc}

 ## Java app debugging
 {: #java}